tatoberosh/ojaxi-blog/content/posts/intelligent-tutoring-systems.md

 title: "The AI Tutor: How Intelligent Tutoring Systems Are Revolutionizing Personalized Learning"
 date: 2025-11-16T10:00:00-05:00
 draft: false
-categories: ["Technology", "Education"]
+categories: ["Technology & Digital Wellness", "Education & Learning"]
-series: ["AI in Education"]
+tags: ["AI", "education", "personalized learning", "intelligent tutoring systems", "technology"]
-tags: ["AI", "Education", "Personalized Learning", "Intelligent Tutoring Systems"]
+series: ["AI & Technology in Education"]
 ---

 In the landscape of modern education, the one-size-fits-all model is rapidly becoming a relic of the past.
 Today, the focus is on personalized learning—an educational approach that tailors content, pace, and instruction to the unique needs of each student.
 At the forefront of this revolution are **Intelligent Tutoring Systems (ITS)**, a prime example of how artificial intelligence is being used to create deeply individualized educational experiences.
 These systems act as sophisticated virtual tutors, providing the kind of one-on-one instruction and adaptive feedback that was once only possible with a dedicated human teacher.